hollymmm/NCSP-PLM/README.md

 # NCSP-PLM
-iPVP-MCV was developed for the prediction of non-classical secreted proteins.
+NCSP-PLM was developed for the prediction of non-classical secreted proteins.

 # Requirements